 The City of Toronto has established an interactive tool for Major Transit Station Areas.
-What that tool reveals for the area in question is that it already has higher density permissions generally than the minimum densities established by Official Plan Amendment 570.
-This demonstrates the extent to which the minimum densities in the amendment are artificially low and so low as to not serve as an incentive for intensification.
+What that tool reveals for the Area in question is that it already has higher density permissions generally than the minimum densities established by Official Plan Amendment 570.
+This demonstrates the extent to which the minimum densities in the amendment are artificially low - and so low as to not serve as an incentive for intensification.

-In the table below, the "planned densities" taken from the City's interactive tool are based upon all sites developing in accordance with their existing planning permissions.
-These planned density figures account for the in effect Official Plan land use designations, zoning by-law permissions, densities in secondary plans, and approved developments that have not yet been built.
+In the table below, the "planned density" taken from the City's interactive tool is based upon all sites developing in accordance with their existing planning permissions.
+These planned density figures account for the in-effect Official Plan land use designations, zoning by-law permissions, densities in secondary plans and approved developments that have not yet been built.

-MTSA Currently Planned Density OPA Minimum Density
+Major Transit Station Area Currently Planned Density OPA Minimum Density Davisville 373 people & jobs/hectare 350 people & jobs/hectare

-Fairbank LRT Station 262 people/jobs/HA 160 people/jobs/HA

-The above figures indicate how meaningless the minimum densities proposed for Major Transit Station Area in OPA 570 is.
+The above figures indicate how meaningless the minimum densities proposed for the Major Transit Station Areas in Official Plan Amendment 570 are.
 They can hardly be seen to serve as an incentive to increase densities, when existing planning permissions ALREADY permit higher densities.
-It is clear that the City's exercise in conforming with the Growth Plan, clearly does not conform with the provincial policy direction to meaningfully intensify in major Transit Station Areas.
+It is clear that the City's exercise in conforming with the Growth Plan clearly does not conform with the Provincial policy direction to meaningfully intensify in Major Transit Station Areas.

-Even the Minimum Densities In Official Plan Amendment 570 are Unlikely to Be Achieved as Mapped
+Even the Minimum Densities in Official Plan Amendment 570 are Unlikely to be Achieved as Mapped

-The City's designations are based on a highly unlikely assumption: That all land parcels will develop according to their full potential under the proposed densities.
+The City's analysis and calculations are based on a highly unlikely assumption: that all land parcels will develop according to their full potential under the proposed densities.